 Master's Programme in Language Technology

-When deciding on which courses to take you should consider the degree requirements.
-The master degree must include 120 credits of courses as follows (read more at UU's page about degrees):
+When deciding on which courses to take you should consider the two kinds of regulation that provide the formal constraints: (1) course entry requirements (stated in the syllabi and above) and (2) degree requirements.
+The master degree must include 120 credits of courses (possibly also from other universities and countries) as follows (read more at UU's page about degrees):

-Apply for courses not marked ALT through antagning.se.
-(You will have to manage with the Swedish only website.)
+Apply for courses belonging to other departments (at UU and other Swedish universities) through or antagning.se (some courses only appear in this Swedish system) or universityadmissions.se.
 Deadlines: mid October (spring courses) and mid April (autumn courses).
-When you apply for the computer science courses 1DL210, 1DL251, 1DL340 it is important that you make sure you do that from within the programme.
-Remember that freestanding courses and courses from other departments and universities can be included in a UU Language Technology Master degree.
+When you apply for the computer science courses 1DL210, 1DL251, 1DL340 it is important that you make sure you do that from “within” the programme.
+Freestanding and programme application to other courses are equivalent.

-Admission to the language technology courses (given by the Dept of Linguistics and Philology) is done directly and informally for the LT master students.
+Admission to the language technology courses given by the Dept of Linguistics and Philology is done directly when the courses start for MPLT students.